Existing services can’t meet the demand for accommodation for women who are homeless or at risk of homelessness.

 Bayside Women’s Shelter will assist women and their children to find long-term housing.

 - Access to counselling, medical help, legal assistance, employment, education, training and financial planning

 - Promotion of good health and well-being for the whole family, including mental health and self-empowerment

 Bayside Women’s Shelter supports all women regardless of their age, sexuality, cultural and linguistic diversity, disability or mental illness.

 Women’s Community Shelters is working with representatives in the area to establish a crisis accommodation shelter in Parramatta.
-We hope to open the shelter in late 2018.
+We hope to open the shelter in early 2019.

 More details coming soon!